Eschatologue/CM_wiki/docs/class/warlock/archfey.md

 > *Bargain with Whimsical Fey*

 Your pact draws on the power of the Feywild, the mysterious realm of the Fey.
 When you choose this subclass, you might make a deal with a single mighty archfey, such as the Prince of Frost; the Queen of Air and Darkness, ruler of the Gloaming Court; Titania of the Summer Court; Oberon, the Green Lord; Hyrsam, the Prince of Fools; or an ancient hag.
 Or you might call on a wide spectrum of Fey, forging a complex web of favors and debts.
-Your patron’s motivations are often inscrutable, and sometimes whimsical, and might involve a striving for greater magical power or the settling of age-old grudges.
+Your patron's motivations are often inscrutable, and sometimes whimsical, and might involve a striving for greater magical power or the settling of age-old grudges.

 ### Level 3: Archfey Spells